 How CCAs were Identified

 The criteria used to identify coastal watersheds as Critical Coastal Areas reflect the dual goals of improving degraded coastal water quality, and providing extra protection from polluted runoff to coastal waters with recognized high resource value.
-The multi-agency Statewide CCA Committee selected initial criteria for identifying CCAs in 1995, and added new criteria in 2002 and 2014, resulting in the current list of 119 CCAs.
+The multi-agency Statewide CCA Committee selected initial criteria for identifying CCAs in 1995, and added new criteria in 2002 and 2014, Using the established CCA identification criteria, five additional CCAs were identified in 2024 based on newly listed impaired waterbodies on the state’s 2020-2022 Clean Water Act 303(d) list of impaired waters.
+There are currently 103 CCAs identified within the Coastal Commission’s jurisdiction.

 Contact Us